Mihnea-Jianu/asm_led_controller/README.md

 # ASM LED Controller

-The ASM LED Controller Board is an algorithmic state machine, designed to store and run a microprogram which commands the state of the 22 LEDs that are part of the on-board, heart-shaped LED array.
+The ASM LED Controller Board is an algorithmic state machine, designed to store and run a microprogram which controls the states of the 22 LEDs that make up the on-board, heart-shaped LED array.

 ## Features